-\emph{Outlook.}-- The cycle-tree packing model offered a new solution concept and an efficient {\tt CTGA} heuristic for the $K$-core minimum attack problem.
+The cycle-tree packing model offered a new solution concept and an efficient {\tt CTGA} heuristic for the $K$-core minimum attack problem.
 The central idea was to represent an irreversible threshold dynamics by certain static patterns (here cycle-trees) in the graph.
-This dynamic-static projection may also be fruitful for some even harder optimization problems, such as general minimum attack problems of directed graphs~\cite{Zhao-2017} and the feedback vertex and arc set problems of directed graphs~\cite{Zhou-2016b,Xu-Zhou-2017}.
+This dynamic-static transformation (or conversion) may also be fruitful for some even harder optimization problems, such as general minimum attack problems of directed graphs~\cite{Zhao-2017} and the feedback vertex and arc set problems of directed graphs~\cite{Zhou-2016b,Xu-Zhou-2017}.